gardener/gardener/docs/usage/logging.md

 The Fluent-bit configurations can be found on `pkg/operation/botanist/component/logging/fluentoperator/customresources` There are six different specifications:

-* FluentBit: Defines the Fluent-bit statefulset specifications
+* FluentBit: Defines the fluent-bit DaemonSet specifications
-* ClusterFluentBitConfig: Defines the labelselectors of the resources which FB will match
+* ClusterFluentBitConfig: Defines the labelselectors of the resources which fluent-bit will match
 * ClusterInput: Defines the location of the input stream of the logs
 * ClusterOutput: Defines the location of the output source (Loki for example)
 * ClusterFilter: Defines filters which match specific keys